Laura-Lefevre/Reprohackathon-Project/README.md

 ## Execution

-To run the workflow, execute the following line :
+To run the workflow, execute the provided script:

-`chmod +x run.sh`

-And then execute the provided script:

 `run.sh`